inboxmesurya/My-Portfolio/README.md

 # MyPortfolio

-A personal portfolio website created as part of my **User Interface Design course assignment**.
+A personal portfolio website created as part of my User Interface Design course assignment.
 This website showcases my profile, skills, projects, and achievements in a clean and modern layout.

 🔗 **Portfolio Link:** https://inboxmesurya.github.io/My-Portfolio/

 ---

-## 🎨 Design & Theme
+## Design & Theme

-The website uses a **dark theme with teal accents**, giving it a modern and minimal look.
+The website uses a dark theme with teal accents, giving it a modern and minimal look.
 White and grey shades are used for text to maintain clarity and readability.

 ---

-## 🧩 Structure
+## Structure

 The project is built using: